Compliance Management via Policy Enforcement

 - Specify which policy and which allowlists to use for each mapping match

-- Define allowlists that exclude specific findings — such as a CVE — from policy evaluation
+- Define allowlists that exclude specific findings — such as a CVE — from policy evaluation.
+Multiple allowlists can be attached to a single policy for granular exception management.

-- Detect SBOM drift by triggering policy violations when SBOM content changes between builds of the same image tag
+- SBOM Drift — detects when SBOM content changes between successive builds of the same image tag and surfaces the drift through the